lwfinger/rtw88/README.md

 sudo rm -f /etc/modprobe.d/rtw88.conf
 ```

-For users who installed this driver via `make`, run this command in the rtw88 source directory and then the rtw88 driver will be unloaded and removed.
+For users who installed this driver via `make`, run these commands in the rtw88 source directory and then the rtw88 driver will be unloaded and removed.

 ```
 sudo make uninstall